 Colossians 2:12

-1 Peter 3:21 tells us that it is an answer (a statement) of a clean conscience toward God.
-This is why Jesus went to be baptized by John.
+1 Peter 3:21 explains that water baptism is an answer—a public statement of a clean conscience toward God.
+This is why Jesus went to be baptized by John in Matthew 3.
 It wasn’t because He needed to be cleansed.
-It was to “fulfill all righteousness.”
-A public statement had to be made that His conscience was clean towards God.

-This is the purpose of water baptism.
-It is a symbol in which we are making a public statement that we have renounced our sins and are clean before God.
-Water baptism is supposed to happen AFTER salvation.
+This is the purpose of water baptism: it is a symbol—a public declaration that we have renounced our sins and are clean before God.
+Water baptism happens after salvation.
+It is not a requirement to be saved.

 Acts 8:36-37